Burly0/THM-Olympus-CTF/README.md

 [...]
 ```

-Let's try to copie the ssh key of the user zeus.
+Let's try to copy the ssh key of the user zeus.

 ```bash
 www-data@olympus:/var$ /usr/bin/cputils